burkeholland/quick-start/src/chapters/chapter4.md

     <b>Exercise</b>: Complete the login in the model
 </h4>

 To complete the login of a user, in `app/shared/Models/Users.js`, under the line where you require `config`, you need to require [the http module](http://docs.nativescript.org/ApiReference/http/README.html).
-This module allows the app to community to an external endpoint over http.
+This module allows the app to communicate with an external endpoint over HTTP.

 ```
 var http = require("http");
 ```

-add a login function under `User.prototype = new observableModule.Observable();`:
+Now you can build out the login function.
+Paste in the following code in between the login function brackets:

 ```
-User.prototype.login = function() {
 	var that = this;
 	return new Promise(function(resolve, reject) {
 		http.request({